Know before you go

-Whittle Dene reservoirs are part of a water supply system interconnected by streams and aqueducts.
-There is a bird hide overlooking the northern reservoir and this is accessed from part of the Hadrian's Wall Trail which passes along the southern edge.
-There is a tern nesting platform which is visible form the hide.
-In late spring the first sand martins gather, followed by large numbers of swallows and swifts which feed over the surface of the water.
-The autumn attracts regular visitors such as curlew, common sandpiper, dunlin, greenshank, osprey and big numbers of wildfowl.
-The site is managed in partnership with Northumbrian Water.
+Whittle Dene reservoirs are part of a water supply system interconnected by streams and aqueducts offering a mosaic of habitats for varied wildlife.
+The reserve is popular with swallows, swifts, curlew and even the occasional osprey.
+There is a bird hide overlooking the Great Northern Reservoir and this is accessed from part of Hadrian's Wall Trail, which passes along the southern edge.
+There is also a tern nesting platform, an unusual inland nesting site, which is visible from the hide.
+In late spring large numbers of swallows and swifts feed over the surface of the water.
+The autumn attracts regular visitors such as curlew, common sandpiper, greenshank and big numbers of wildfowl.
+The site is managed by Northumberland Wildlife Trust in partnership with Northumbrian Water.